learn-co-curriculum/phase-1-html-forms/README.md

 stored, it can be used to create newsletters, login accounts, or invitations to client-appreciation parties.

-To store and use the information, we need a language like Ruby, PHP, Java, or C++.
+To store the information, we need a language like Ruby, PHP, or Java.
 We won't be covering storage and usage in this lesson.
 Writing code to handle things like that is "_back-end engineering_."
 All those languages are designed to receive the information sent by an HTML form.

 Let's write an HTML form.
 We'll use the `form` tag.